-France urged to reject Le Pen in vote run-off
+France urged to reject Le Pen in vote runoff

 The French stock markets rose on Monday morning, and the euro jumped to its highest level since November against the dollar as investors bet against the chances of Le Pen winning.

-There was relief in Europe, too: Michel Barnier, the European Union's chief Brexit negotiator, described Macron as a "patriot".
+There was relief in Europe, too: Michel Barnier, the European Union's chief Brexit negotiator, described Macron as a "patriot."

-The chief of staff for German Chancellor Angela Merkel said that the result showed France and Europe could "win together" and added: "The centre is stronger than the populists think."
+The chief of staff for German Chancellor Angela Merkel said the result showed France and Europe could "win together" and added: "The center is stronger than the populists think."

+Hollande -- whose ratings have been in the doldrums for several years now -- said on Monday he would vote for Macron.

+"(Macron) will allow all the French to come together, to rally around in this most precarious difficult moment of the history of France."

+He added that voting for Macron would signify unity in the country and an acceptance of France's place in the world and its role in Europe.
+A vote for Le Pen would be a "risk," he said.

-Francois Fillon, the mainstream Republican candidate whose campaign foundered amid corruption allegations, emerged swiftly from his defeat with words of support for Macron.
+François Fillon, the mainstream Republican candidate whose campaign foundered amid corruption allegations, emerged swiftly from his defeat with words of support for Macron.

 "I promise you, extremism can only bring unhappiness and division to France," he said, describing the National Front as a party of "violence" and "intolerance."